What are the pros and cons of an Amazon Fire tablet? Which features and specs you may enjoy or miss? Find the answers in this handy list.

 In this case, the Fire is more a discovery tool than a shop assistant because most of the stuff is available for the Prime member for free, anyway.

 13. Amazon Fire is great for the family use

 Amazon Fire is affordable.
 Affordable enough you won’t cry if your kid breaks its screen a week after unboxing.

 The tablet is useful when it comes to basic needs, such as checking emails, reading news or books, watching movies, playing games, or listening to audiobooks.

-Ability to create multiple profiles as well as advanced parental controls enable you to adjust the tablet to the needs of every member of your family.
+The ability to create multiple profiles as well as advanced parental controls enable you to adjust the tablet to the needs of every member of your family.

 An entertainment device that can be shared between family members – Amazon Fire seems to be invented for this kind of use.